C-XiaoZhe/GGJ2024-Laugh-Survivor/README.md

 # GGJ2024-Laugh Survivor
-Game for Global GameJam 2024
+Game for Global GameJam 2024.

-This is Unity Package
+This is a Unity Package.